abstract-open-solutions/abstract.recipe.haystack-solr/README.rst

     Optional.
 Extra arguments to pass to the Java Virtual Machine (JVM): this are typically all the parameters you'd pass after the jar file.

+initialization
+    Optional chunk of code that is needed prior to Django bootstrapping.

+environment-vars
+    Environment variables needed prior to Django bootstrapping.

 Development
 -----------